raspberrypilearning/green-goals/en/step_2.md

 --- task ---

-Arrange the blocks so that you have two scripts, one for setting up the animation sequence for the backdrops, and the other for the **Main Panda** sprite, which continues the animation through the five green goals.
+Arrange the blocks so that you have two scripts.
+The first script will set up the animation sequence for the backdrops.
+The second script is for the **Main Panda** sprite to continue the animation through the five green goals.

 ![screenshot of the two scripts side by side](images/broadcast-scripts.png)